-Core Stabilization Therapy is the training of the core muscles to support your spine, neck and shoulder blades.
-It is a fundamental principle to current physiotherapy treatments of back and neck pain.
+Core stabilization therapy trains core muscles to support the spine, neck and shoulder blades.
+It is a fundamental component of current physiotherapy treatments for back and neck pain.

 Core muscles lie deep within the torso and are generally attached to the spine, pelvis and shoulder blades.
-The contraction of these core muscles stabilizes the spine, pelvis and shoulders to form a solid base for movements of the arms and legs.
+The contraction of these core muscles stabilizes the spine, pelvis and shoulders to create a solid base for arm and leg movements.

-The main concept of Core Stabilization Therapy involves using many muscles in a coordinated movement.
-Rather than isolating a specific joint as in most weight lifting workouts, core stability exercises focus on working the deep muscles of the entire torso at once.
+Core stabilization involves using many muscles in a coordinated movement.
+Rather than isolating a specific joint as in most weight-lifting workouts, core-stability exercises focus on working the deep muscles of the entire torso at once.

-For example at your lower trunk area, your abdominal muscle group is made up of your sit-up muscle (rectus abdominus) and 3 other muscles that wrap around your sides, your internal and external obliques and your transversus abdominus or corset muscle.
+For example: The abdominal muscle group in the lower trunk area is made up of four muscles – the sit-up muscle (rectus abdominus) and three muscles that wrap around the sides (the internal and external obliques and the transversus abdominus, or corset muscle).

-The last of these muscles, your corset muscle, is found at the deepest layer.
-Research suggests that your corset muscle is one of the most important providers of support to your lower back.
-In fact, it has been suggested that in almost 90% of all your body movements, your core muscles are active supporting your entire trunk region.
+The last of these muscles, the corset muscle, is found at the deepest layer.
+Research suggests that the corset muscle is one of the most important providers of lower back support.
+In fact, it has been shown that in almost 90% of all body movements, these core muscles actively support the entire trunk region.